A Safe Haven is a place you can go if you’re feeling distressed or having suicidal thoughts.

 A place where you can feel supported and not judged.

-You can talk to a peer-support worker who may have experienced what you’re going through, or to a mental health professional.
+You can talk to peer-support workers or be connected to a mental health professional.

 If you don’t feel like chatting, you can spend time in a quiet space and listen to music.